DragShot/fnf-psych-engine-xt/README.md

 ## Licensing
 Any additional code featured in this repository, and not present in Psych Engine, is licensed under the **GNU General Public License 3.0**.
 This means you can make use of the released executables for your FNF mod, free of any charges and compromises.

 However, if you wish to incorporate any functionality from this project into your own engine, or make a fork of it for customization, you will be required to post your project's sources publicly under the GPL or a license compatible with it.
-This is for the sake of keeping things free and open.
+This is for the sake of keeping code stuff free and open; but anything other than code is not affected by this.